 A treatment system was constructed to treat contaminated storm water runoff collected from the excavation and from within a bermed area.
 In 1994, a groundwater extraction system was installed to collect contaminated groundwater that was migrating to the north and to the south.
 Since February 1995, Olin had been conducting site operation and maintenance for the groundwater remedy.

 EPA issued a preliminary close out report documenting completion of major cleanup construction activities on May 9, 1995.
 EPA found that the pump-and-treat system had successfully reduced the concentrations of heavy metals in the groundwater.

 In November 1997, EPA approved changes to the groundwater treatment system to help reduce operation and maintenance costs but to still allow for full site cleanup.
 Portions of the system that are no longer needed to treat heavy metals were eliminated.
 In February 1999, Olin submitted a proposal to the EPA to allow for monitored natural attenuation (MNA) of the groundwater contamination and to reduce the number of contaminants monitored.
 The proposal was approved on March 2000 for a two-year trial period.
-Olin had asked the EPA to review new information that would lead to altering the selected cleanup action.
+Olin then asked EPA to review new information that would lead to altering the selected cleanup action.
 Additional information was submitted in 2004 to support the MNA request.

-EPA issued a five-year review (FYR) report on August 27, 2004 in which it determined that the remedy was constructed in accordance with the requirements of the ROD.
-An additional possible exposure pathway had been identified at the site: human exposure to site contaminants volatized into indoor air from contaminated groundwater.
+EPA issued a second FYR report on August 27, 2004 in which it determined that the remedy was constructed in accordance with the requirements of the ROD.
+At that time an additional possible exposure pathway was identified at the site: human exposure to site contaminants volatized into indoor air from contaminated groundwater.
 EPA reviewed information from the PRP regarding indoor air exposure for residences near the site and concurred with the report's conclusion that there was no significant health risk from indoor air exposure at these residences.